Updated 10/25/2023

 During the over 100+ years of Fed history, they have mandated the bank reserve ratio.
 Manipulation of the reserve requirement ratio has been one of their most powerful tools.
 That ratio was north of 20% through most of the first fifty years of the Fed (including the great depression).
 It had made its way down to 10% – that was before today.
 Until further clarification or notice, banks need not hold any reserve against their assets.
 This means that banks could theoretically continue making loans to infinity.

 The real revolution in central banking that made this possible had already happened in 2008 when bank reserves first soared.
 Before that, bank reserves had always been as small as possible which means that the banks only held the minimum that they were required to hold.
 Since 2008, banks have had orders of magnitude more reserves than they were required to hold, so the reserve requirement hasn’t mattered since then.
 The big change was mainly due to the Fed deciding to pay interest to the banks on their reserves for the first time in history.
-That was a perverse action that delayed the recovery and blunted the effects of the massive monetary stimulus (“quantitative easing”), but now that the Fed is paying the banks to hold reserves, it doesn’t have to require them to hold reserves anymore.
+That was a perverse action that delayed the recovery and blunted the effects of the massive monetary stimulus (called “quantitative easing”), but now that the Fed is paying the banks to hold reserves, it doesn’t have to require them anymore.

 The Fed argues that it is better to pay interest on required reserves because: